 Life is meaning(ful)(less).
 Either way, what a relief!

-I paid attention and realized something yesterday: how we start our days is how we spend our days.
+I paid attention and realized something yesterday: How I start my days is how I spend my days.
 The offline world is slower in contrast to the online world.
-If you're reading a book, let’s say, you're just reading a book.
-If you're on your phone, or laptop, there's a million things you can be doing: check social media, read the news, listen to music, send a text, watch something on YouTube; phew!
-This means, when we start our day online, we are bombarded with high speed digital noise and clutter, and that sets the tone for the rest of the day.
-The whole day can end up feeling rushed, noisy and cluttered, too.
-In contrast, when we start the day offline at a slower pace, whether that’s for an hour without checking devices, or taking our commute offline, there is a slowness that spills into the rest of the day.
+If you’re reading a book, let’s say, you are just reading a book.
+If you're on your phone, or laptop, there is a million things you can be doing; checking social media, reading the news, listening to music, sending a text, watching a video— phew!
+This means when we start our day online, we are bombarded with high speed digital noise and clutter that set the tone for the rest of the day.
+The whole day can end up feeling rushed, noisy, and cluttered too.
+In contrast, when we start the day offline at a slower pace, whether that’s for an hour without checking devices or taking our commute offline, there is a slowness that spills into the rest of the day.

 I’m slowly getting through a few (good) books at the moment: Hooked: Food, Free Will, and How the Food Giants Exploit Our Addictions, In Praise of Slow: How a Worldwide Movement is Challenging the Cult of Speed, Animal Farm, and thinking of giving audio books a try again with Brave New World.
 See a pattern?
 As Austin Kleon put it eloquently, it turns out the end of the world is slow and boring.